benson-lu518/cryptocurrency-exchange-streamlit/README.md

 # About
 This project is a crypto exchange platform that provides users with a simulated real cryptocurrency investment experience.
-Users can pay attention to market dynamics, review their own investment status, manage their own accounts and e-wallets.
+Users can pay attention to market dynamics, review their own investment status, and manage their own accounts and e-wallets.
 Still updating.................
 # Widgets
 0. Login/Register